KRANTHI1854/wint-wealth-risk-growth-intelligence/README.md

 This is an independent analytical exercise using publicly available customer discussions and reviews.
 It does not represent internal company data, confidential metrics, or official disclosures.

----

-If you want, I can now:

-* Upgrade this into a consulting-style executive snapshot (very powerful)
-* Make it shorter and sharper (CEO skim version)
-* Make it more technical (for data science / analytics interviews)
-* Make it more strategic (for product / strategy roles)

-Tell me the direction you want next.